shatgupt/runmycode-ext/README.md

 [Edge has a non-standard WebExtension implementation](https://github.com/mozilla/webextension-polyfill/issues/3)

 ## Permissions Requested by Extension
+__Starting with v2.0.0, RMCO only asks permission for GitHub by default.
+All other websites are optional and can be allowed on demand.__

-1. Permissions for the above [supported websites](#supported-websites) to allow extension to run code directly from there
+1. Optional permissions for the above [supported websites](#supported-websites) to allow extension to run code directly from there
 2. `runmycode.online` - To auto-configure the extension
 3. `api.runmycode.online` - To run code from the extension
 4. `tabs` - For detecting url change and page loading complete for single page apps like Github, Bitbucket